-Your log cabin can last a lifetime, but its really important that it sits on a solid foundation.
-The only way to be sure that there will be no settlement in your log cabin over the years, is to put in a flat slab foundation.
+Your log cabin base is key if you want your log cabin to last a lifetime.
+The only way to be sure that there will be no settlement in your log cabin over the years is to put in a flat slab foundation.
 Building a log cabin on a set of piles or strip foundations is over complicated and costly.

 You will need to put a Radon barrier and venting system beneath your base.
 Again, this is something your builder should be very familiar with.
 We will supply a damp proof course which goes onto the surface of the base.

 Along with the base dimensions, we will also supply you and your builder with detailed drawings of the cabin itself, so that you can decide where you want to locate all inlet and outlet pipes, for water and sewage.

 For a standard, single storey cabin, we require a base 6 inch 804 hardstone and 5-inch concrete.
 (30-33 N concrete.)

 This log cabin base specification will suit all of Timber Living’s Log Cabins Ireland, from our one-bedroom log cabins, all the way up to the four-bed bespoke log cabins.
 Our timber-frame buildings, designed for planning permission, require a different base.